 November has the designation of Military Family Month, which makes it an excellent time for service member promotions.
-There are lots of options here that can fit almost any advertiser vertical.
+There are many options here that can fit almost any advertiser vertical.

-Retailers, restaurants and any other business can launch a military discount for the month.
+Retailers, restaurants and other businesses can offer a military discount for the month.
 They could do this to promote a specific product or service.
-The other alternative is a blanket percentage of dollars off a transaction.
+Another option is a blanket percentage of dollars off a transaction.

 Another option to celebrate this month is for your advertisers to join forces with a veteran nonprofit.
 On a specific day or days, your customer could donate a percentage of revenue.
 That shows their community support and will likely drive traffic to their business, whether in-person or online.

 Promote such events on social media and via email and SMS marketing to current customers.
 You could also launch a geofencing digital campaign that targets nearby consumers on those days of the promotion.

 Also, Veterans Day is November 11, so that could be a designated day for specials or activities focused on this group.